Brain-Tumor-Segmentation/brain-tumor-segmentation-using-deep-neural-networks/README.md

 10. How to run?

 ## 1. Dataset
-1. Data released with multimodal brain tumor segmentation challenge by Medical Image Computing and Computer Assisted Intervention (MICCAI)
+1. Data released with multimodal brain tumor segmentation challenge by Medical Image Computing and Computer Assisted Intervention (MICCAI) is used for training.
 2. 3D dataset consists of pre surgical MRI scans of 210 High-Grade Glioma (HGG) patients and 75 Low-Grade Glioma (LGG).
-3. 4 modalities- T1-weighted (T1w), post-contrast T1-weighted (T1ce), T2-weighted (T2), Fluid Attenuated Inversion Recovery (FLAIR).
+3. The dataset has 4 modalities- T1-weighted (T1w), post-contrast T1-weighted (T1ce), T2-weighted (T2), Fluid Attenuated Inversion Recovery (FLAIR).
-4. Ground truth included
+4. Ground truth is also included in the dataset
 5. These images are manually segmented by expert neuroradiologist labelled as as enhancing tumor (label 4), peritumoral edema (label 2), and the core (label 1)
 6. Presence of Multiple tumor region is more visible with HGG than LGG- thus only HGGs are used.
+7.The HGG consists of 210 patients data.
+The deep learning models were trained in the batches of 50 patients due to limitations of Google Colaboratory.

 ![image](https://user-images.githubusercontent.com/40360231/122669055-1972e280-d1d9-11eb-94b7-862e6f774ff4.png)

 ## 2. Pre-Processing

-1. Each 3D volume -240×240×155
+1. Each 3D volume of 4 has a size of 240×240×155 for all modalities and ground truth.
-2. 3D image sliced- 155 slices
+2. After slicing we will get 155 2D images of size 240×240 size.
-3. Only 90 slices from each volume selected( covering max tumor area)
+3. Only 90 slices (slice no 30 to slice no 120) from each volume are selected.
 4. These slices cropped to  192×192 (Background noise)
-5. 18,900 2D images of each MRI modality
+5. 18,900 2D images of each MRI modality.
+(210 HGG data × 90 slices = 18900)
-6. Total images-75,600
+6. Total images for a ll modalities will become 75,600.
+(210 HGG data × 90 slices × 4 modalities = 756000 images

 ## 3. First Approach- Sobel and Modified Unet